dhnblam/workshops/index.md

 **Proposal format**

-Approximately 150 words, submitted to dhnblam[at]gmail.com by Feb 7, 2022.
+Approximately 150 words, submitted to dhnblam[at]dhnb.eu by Feb 7, 2022.

 Acceptance of proposals is decided by the workshop organisers.